 CARAMEL: Using vegan margarine instead of vegan block butter is possible but it creates a slightly softer caramel.
 Margarine has a higher water content than block butter so there's not as much fat to help keep it stable at room temperature.

 If you prefer a refined sugar free vegan millionaire bar, I'd recommend using coconut sugar in the base and caramel.
-However, this recipe is still quite sweet (just like the traditional version) so I'd recommend my healthier caramel slice from my cookbook.
+However, this recipe is inevitably sweet (just like the traditional version) so if you prefer something A LOT less sweet, I'd recommend my healthier caramel slice from my cookbook.

 Unfortunately the vegan condensed milk (coconut, soy or oat) cannot be substituted in this recipe.
 It's a core ingredient so replacing it will change the whole structure of the caramel.